wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 A person is a set pattern of desires and thoughts and resulting actions; there is no such pattern in my case.
 There is nothing I desire or fear — how can there be a pattern?

-**Q:**&ensp;Surely, you will die.
+**Q:**&ensp;Surely you will die.

-**M:**&ensp;Life will escape, the body will die, but it will not affect me in the least.
+**M:**&ensp;Life will escape the body will die, but it will not affect me in the least.
-Beyond space and time I am, uncaused, uncausing, yet the very matrix of existence.
+Beyond space and time I am — uncaused, uncausing, yet the very matrix of existence.

 **Q:**&ensp;May I be permitted to ask how did you arrive at your present condition?

 **M:**&ensp;My teacher told me to hold on to the sense ‘I am’ tenaciously and not to swerve from it even for a moment.
-I did my best to follow his advice and in a comparatively short time I realised within myself the truth of his teaching.
+I did my best to follow his advice and, in a comparatively short time, I realised within myself the truth of his teaching.
-All I did was to remember his teaching, his face and his words constantly.
+All I did was to remember his teaching, his face, his words constantly.
 This brought an end to the mind; in the stillness of the mind I saw myself as I am — unbound.

 **Q:**&ensp;Was your realisation sudden or gradual?

 **M:**&ensp;Neither.
 One is what one is timelessly.
-It is the mind that realises as and when it gets cleared of desires and fears.
+It is the mind that realises when it gets cleared of desires and fears.

 **Q:**&ensp;Even the desire for realisation?